BatchClayderman/topKMining/README.md

 ## THUI

-The implementation of the original THUI algorithm, abstracted from the SPMF.
+This is an extensive implementation of the original THUI algorithm, abstracted from the SPMF.

+This implementation can output accurate results without an additional pruning strategy or fuzzy results with the additional pruning strategy.

+Multiple layers of loops are set up for better experiment implementation.

+THUI can only focus on the threat values.

 ## THUFI

 The implementation of mining top-$k$ high threat and frequency itemsets based on the original THUI.

+THUFI will first compute the top-$k$ high threat itemsets and top-$k$ high frequency itemsets respectively.

+Subsequently, the two results will be merged to form the final results.

 This is not an accurate algorithm since it is implemented by directly replacing the utility values with the FU values.

+When comparing the baseline model THUI and TTFE, THUFI should be used since it has two kinds of values.

 ## TFUI